ansible/ansible/docs/docsite/rst/network_debug_troubleshooting.rst

     }

-To fix this issue set the connection value to ``local`` using one of the following ways.
+To fix this issue, set the connection value to ``local`` using one of the following methods:

 * Set the play to use ``connection: local``
 * Set the task to use ``connection: local``